NetSPI/PowerHuntShares/README.md

 * ACLs associated with Builtin\Users sometimes shows up as LocalSystem under undefined conditions, and as a result, doesnt show up in the Excessive Privileges export. - Thanks Sam!

 **Pending Features**
+* Add powerhuntshares version to html report output
+* Add options to opt out of interesting file enumeration and secrets parsing.
 * Add ability to specify additional groups to target
 * Add file content search.
 * Add DontExcludePrintShares option